bentomhall/nih-system/homebrewery/world/player-options.md

 At 13th level you learn the spell *earthquake* and can use it as an action once per long rest, even when you are Raging.
 When you do so, you must center it on yourself.

 ### Spell Breaker
 Starting at 15th level, the sheer weight of your primal power inhibits your enemies' magical abilities.
-While you have Focus, you make saving throws against magical effects at advantage.
+While you have Focus, you make saving throws against magical effects with advantage.
 Additionally, you can expend your Focus to end any spell effect within 5 feet of you.

 ### Magebane